iivanoo/covid-apps-observer/data/data_us/reports/resources/co.twenty.stop.spread___1.4.80/report.md

 > This app does a great job of collating test results in chronological order, appears to use proper security, and has a useful interface.
 Test results from NYS reported to FL are listed too.
 Currently, none of my results from before December 2020 are listed, nor are employed the personal proximity features that were built for Android specifically for the Covid-19 pandemic that kills more Americans per day than died on the terrorist attack on our country on 11 September 2001.
 Fix for five stars.<br> :date: __2021-02-02 17:11:31__

-> The test took 6 days ,I asked for tje test results to be sooner I was told no more then 3 days,so I had a flight to n.y. booked ,I needed the papers cleared of covid which I am negative.but didn't get them on time so the airline said I could not fly with out it..So ticket was none refundable ,so I not only I could not go to n.y.
-I also lost the 200 dollar ticket I paid for....Again i asked for the results to be sooner and it took 6 days.<br> :date: __2021-02-01 17:06:29__

 #### 2-star reviews